Business Investor Immigration Lawyer—Sarah S. Rama, ESQ., LL.M.

 Separate qualifications exist for employees of treaty investors seeking

-E-2 classification; these can be viewed at the
+E–2 classification; these can be viewed on the

 USCIS website.
 In short, the employee should be involved in an executive or supervisory

-role with his or her employer’s enterprise, having control over
+role within his or her employer’s enterprise, having control over

 Can family members enter the U.S. on an E–2 visa?

-are allowed to bring spouses and unmarried children under the age of 21
+visas are allowed to bring spouses and unmarried children under the age

-with them.
-Their family members are required to seek E-2 nonimmigrant
+of 21 with them.
+Their family members are required to seek E–2 non-immigrant

 classification as dependents and, if approved, are typically allowed to